 For as long as we have lived on this planet, we have always adopted special diets to improve our health.
-Whether it is belief-based, calorie and weight control, crash, detox, fad, or diets followed for medical reasons, people’s dietary choices can often be affected by a variety of factors, including but not limited to ethical and religious beliefs, clinical needs, or a desire to control weight.
+Whether it is belief-based, calorie and weight control, crash, detox, fad, or diets followed for medical reasons, people’s dietary choices can often be affected by a variety of factors.
+These include, but are not limited to, ethical and religious beliefs, clinical needs, or a desire to control weight.

 Since its beginning, the ketogenic diet has raised energy levels, lowered weight, and increased quality of life.
-However, much like any other diet and exercise program, it is essential to do it in a way that works well for you without going to a crazy extreme.
+However, much like any other diet and exercise program, it is essential to do it in a way that works well for you without going to crazy extremes.

 The Brain and Brawn product range currently includes their Collagen Keto Coffee, Optimal Body Collagen Protein, Keto Creamer, Vegan Keto MCT Oil Powder, and Synergy Collagen Coffee with Organic Cordyceps and MCT C8 & C10.

 If you want to be more energized, enhance your overall health and well-being, and improve your weight loss and gut health, click here for more information.